 Trinidad and Tobago faced new challenges in the 1980s, with the pending restrictions on fishing areas for the offshore fleets and added responsibilities for conservation, assessment and management of its marine resources under the United Nations Convention on the Law of the Sea.
-Following the loss of access of the local fleet of large trawlers (10) to fishing grounds traditional due declarations of EEZs, access was negotiated for waters of French Guyana, through an arrangement with the European Community.
+Following the loss of access of the local fleet of large trawlers (10) to traditional fishing grounds due to declarations of EEZs, access was negotiated for waters of French Guyana, through an arrangement with the European Community.
 Vessels were, however, limited to the capture of 76 t within a 600 day period (Anon., 1973).